-- Do not rinse vigorously, smoke, or drink with a straw for the first 48 hours following surgery.
+Do not rinse vigorously, smoke, or drink with a straw for the first 48 hours following surgery.

 - This will increase post-operative pain, swelling, risk of infection, and dry socket.

-Nausea and Vomiting
+Nausea & Vomiting

-- Stick to soft and cold diet for the first 24 hours, such as Ice cream, milkshakes, yogurt, smoothies, etc.
+Stick to soft and cold diet for the first 24 hours, such as ice cream, milkshakes, yogurt, smoothies, etc.